-- Focuses much more on measurable standards, including for design review for new, expanded, or exterior remodeled residences and for fences. - Continues recent trend of reducing the types and scope of projects that require Building Board approval before obtaining a building permit, including all fences and a list of minor exterior home and site changes. - Sets a maximum floor area percentage that does not exceed 150% of the average floor area percentage of neighboring principal buildings-a term defined and illustrated in the ordinance.
+- Focuses much more on measurable standards, including for design review for new, expanded, or exterior remodeled residences and for fences. - Continues recent trend of reducing the types and scope of projects that require Building Board approval before obtaining a building permit, including all fences and a list of minor exterior home and site changes.

-- Requires one or more windows, doors, and/or other architectural detailing on each flat wall greater than 20 feet in length. - Requires most fences to be designed with no greater than 60% opacity when viewed at a right angle from the fence, but allows 60%+ opacity for rear yard fences that meet principal building setbacks and do not have that opacity percentage above 4 feet. - Limits the amount of illumination attributable to exterior lighting, as measured at any parcel line, to 1.0 footcandle (i.e., light emitted from candle 1 foot away). - Generally limits noises at residential parcel lines to no more than 60 decibels (e.g., conversational speech) between 10 p.m. and 7 a.m. and 70 decibels (e.g., gas-powered car, vacuum cleaner) at other hours.
+- Sets a maximum floor area percentage that does not exceed 150% of the average floor area percentage of "neighboring principal buildings"-a term that is defined and illustrated in the ordinance. - Requires one or more windows, doors, and/or other architectural detailing on each flat wall greater than 20 feet in length. - Requires most fences to be designed with no greater than 60% opacity when viewed at a right angle from the fence, but allows 60%+ opacity for first 2 feet, rear yard fences that meet principal building setbacks, and limited other cases. - Rather than setting an across-the-board 3-space maximum for residential garages, allows between 2 and 5 in-garage parking spaces based on parcel size. - Limits the amount of illumination attributable to exterior lighting, as measured at any parcel line, to 1.0 footcandle (i.e., light emitted from candle 1 foot away). - Generally limits noises at residential parcel lines to no more than 60 decibels (e.g., conversational speech) between 10 p.m. and 7 a.m. and 70 decibels (e.g., gas-powered car, vacuum cleaner) at other hours.